 Posted on Leave a comment

 Here are some links:

-We hope you enjoy this week’s conversation with Krista West.
-We’re always looking for guests, so let us know if there is someone you’d like us to have on the show.
+We hope you enjoy our conversation with Deana David.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.

+Posted on Leave a comment